What happens if your neighbour’s tree falls on your home?

 What if no one is found liable for the damage?

-Homeowners typically have comprehensive insurance policies that cover a wide range of perils, including damage caused by fallen trees on their property due to windstorms or natural events.
+Homeowners typically have comprehensive insurance policies to cover a wide range of perils, including damage caused by fallen trees on their property due to windstorms or natural events.

 However, the extent of coverage may vary depending on the specific terms of your policy.
 Some policies may only cover damage caused by specified perils, while others offer more comprehensive coverage.
 Additionally, some insurance policies have a section called ‘voluntary property damage. ’